Introduction: Satellite Imagery For Emergency Planning

 Conclusion: Satellite Image for Survival

-Satellite imagery is one of the most impressive and significant apparatuses for observing the Earth.
+Satellite imagery is one of the most powerful tools for observing the Earth.
 It tracks the actual climate (water, air, land, vegetation) and the changing human impression across the globe.

-It alarms us for harsh weather conditions and potential natural disaster risks so we can set priorities in an emergency.
-Satellite imagery is utilized to quantify, distinguish, and track human movement.
+Satellite imagery alerts us to severe weather conditions and potential natural-disaster risks, enabling us to set priorities during an emergency.
+It is also utilized to quantify, distinguish, and track human movement.